mrcjkb/rustaceanvim/README.md

   You can call them with `require('dap').continue()` or `:DapContinue` once they have been loaded.
 The feature can be disabled by setting `vim.g.rustaceanvim.dap.autoload_configurations = false`.
-  It is disabled by default in neovim 0.9, as it can block the UI.

   - `:RustLsp debuggables` will only load debug configurations created by `rust-analyzer`.